 utilities, like that of regulatory agencies generally, extends beyond powers expressly granted by the statute to include incidental powers that the agency needs to fulfill its statutory mandate."
-Id.

-(internal citations omitted).
+Id. (internal citations omitted).

-Further, as the Board is well aware, Rate Counsel's primary argument supporting its by . . . legislation."
+Further, as the Board is well aware, Rate Counsel's primary argument supporting its Motion for summary disposition was that the "used and useful" principle "cannot be overridden by . . . legislation."
 See Rate Counsel's Motion for Summary Disposition at pg.
 11. In other words, Rate Counsel made a constitutional argument that it now seems to have abandoned in the face of numerous examples of the Board exercising its authority as cited in the Board's Order.